 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-HD protein homolog; huntingtin; huntingtin (Huntington disease); Huntingtin, myristoylated N-terminal fragment; Huntington disease gene homolog; huntington disease protein; huntington disease protein homolog
+Protein Aliases: HD protein; HD protein homolog; Huntingtin; huntingtin (Huntington disease); Huntingtin, myristoylated N-terminal fragment; Huntington disease gene homolog; Huntington disease protein; huntington disease protein homolog

 Gene Aliases: AI256365; C430023I11Rik; HD; Hdh; HTT; IT15